By Bob Stepno

 “Tonight could be the jackpot… I can take care of myself,” are his last words.

-The Internet Archive doesn’t have a collection of this series, but David Goldin’s RadioGoldIndex.com listed seven episodes, including “The Corpse Meets A Deadline,” April 22, 1945, which Goldin describes briefly as “Murder in a newspaper printing plant,” the only reference to journalism in his plot summaries of the program.
+“The Corpse Meets A Deadline” is from an Internet Archive collection of the Adventures of Leonidas Witherall, which I first read about at David Goldin’s RadioGoldIndex.
+Goldin described the episode briefly as “Murder in a newspaper printing plant,” the only reference to journalism in his plot summaries of the program.

 - Readers’ expectations and “local news” standards for publicizing small-town events;